Stability and instability of Navier boundary layers: Nonlinear instability

 \subsubsection{Linear instability of the Euler equation}

-We set $\sigma(k)$ the highest real part of complex numbers $\lambda$ that are unstable eigenvalues of the linear Euler equation; for each wave number $k$, it is finite, and $\sigma$ is an even analytic function of $k$.
-In turn, the function $\sigma$ has a maximum $\sigma_{0}>0$ (see the study of the Rayleigh equation in \cite{Ge}, paragraph 4).
+Fix a wave number $k$, and consider the space $V_{k}$ of Fourier modes written as $u(t,x,y)=v(t,y)e^{ikx}$, with $v(t,\cdot)\in H^{s}$ for every $s>0$.
+We set $\sigma(k)$ the highest real part of complex numbers $\lambda$ that are unstable eigenvalues of the Euler equation linearised around $\ust$ on $V_k$; for each wave number $k$, it is finite, and $\sigma$ is an even analytic function of $k$.
+In turn, the function $\sigma$ has a maximum $\sigma_{0}>0$ (for details, see the study of the Rayleigh equation in \cite{Ge}, paragraph 4).
 We assume that this maximum is nondegenerate.

-Fix a wave number $k$, and consider the space $V_{k}$ of divergence-free Fourier modes written as $u(t,x,y)=v(t,y)e^{ikx}$, with $v(t,\cdot)\in H^{s}$ for every $s>0$.
-We write divergence-free fields tangent to the boundary by using stream functions:
+We write fields in $V_k$ that are tangent to the boundary and divergence-free by using stream functions: